 The Macro Picture Shifts But Remains Supportive

 From a policy risk perspective, we expect the “Three D” megatrends of digitalization, decarbonization and deglobalization to continue—regardless of the political environment.
-While election outcomes can result in policy changes, infrastructure historically remains largely insulated from volatility.
-This is due to the inherent resilience and essential nature of the asset class, which can offer a high degree of long-term contracted or regulated cash flow, inflation indexation, steady dividends and attractive performance throughout market cycles.
+Infrastructure historically remains largely insulated from volatility due to the inherent resilience and essential nature of the asset class, which can offer a high degree of long-term contracted or regulated cash flow, inflation indexation, steady dividends and attractive performance throughout market cycles.

 Market speculation is also anticipating changes to the Inflation Reduction Act (IRA), which introduced key policies to encourage clean power and decarbonization efforts in the U.S. While parts of the IRA might be rolled back, we expect some important tax incentives and equity provisions to remain.
 We do not view a repeal of the legislation as a likely scenario given the significant power supply and demand imbalance in the U.S. It’s also worth noting that the states that have benefited the most from the IRA in terms of jobs and economic development are predominantly led by Republicans.